 In June 2016, the electorate in the UK voted in favor of leaving the EU (commonly referred to as "Brexit"), and the UK formally left the EU on January 31, 2020.
 There was a transition period during which EU pharmaceutical laws continued to apply to the UK, which expired on December 31, 2020.
 Initially, the EU and the UK concluded a trade and cooperation agreement, or TCA, which was provisionally applicable since January 1, 2021 and has been formally applicable since May 1, 2021.
 The TCA includes specific provisions concerning pharmaceuticals, which include the mutual recognition of GMP, inspections of manufacturing facilities for medicinal products and GMP documents issued but does not foresee wholesale mutual recognition of UK and EU pharmaceutical regulations.
 At present, Great Britain has moved to implement step-by-step legislation on the marketing, promotion and sale of medicinal products (under the Northern Ireland Protocol, the EU regulatory framework will continue to apply in Northern Ireland), application for marketing authorizations and the application for clinical trials.
-Therefore, while the regulatory regime in Great Britain may in part still align with EU regulations, the UK has now implemented new regulations and administrative processes for pharmaceutical processes, including the process for obtaining marketing authorizations in the UK (through a national marketing authorization or an IRP as described above) and, for clinical trials through the application of the UK Clinical Trial Regulation and the implementation of the combined review process by MHRA and HRA.
+Therefore, while the regulatory regime in Great Britain may in part still align with EU regulations, the UK has now implemented new regulations and administrative processes for pharmaceutical processes, including the process for obtaining marketing authorizations in the UK (through a national marketing authorization and the implementation of the combined review process by MHRA and HRA.